dgadiraju/nifi-workshop/README.md

 Click [here](https://www.youtube.com/channel/UCakdSIPsJqiOLqylgoYmwQg/join) to become member for ITVersity Channel

 As part of the first demo, I will discuss and demonstrate about NiFi key capabilities.
+You can download the presentation from [here](https://www.slideshare.net/durgavgadiraju/data-ingestion-using-nifi-quick-overview).

 * Overview of NiFi
 * Understanding NiFi Layout as a service